pupil-labs/pupil-docs/user-docs/pupil-capture.md

 * Load the `Pupil Groups` plugin from the `General` sub-menu in the GUI.
 * Once the plugin is active it will show all other local network Pupil Group nodes in the GUI
-* Furthermore actions like starting and stopping a recording on one device will be mirrored instantly on all other devices.
+* Furthermore, actions like starting and stopping a recording on one device will be mirrored instantly on all other devices.

 <aside class="notice">
 For this to work your network needs to allow `UDP` transport.
 If the nodes do not find each other, create a local wifi network and use that instead.